KaufmanDeveloper/labyrinth-game/Story/Outline.md

 ### Path 2 (Right - Religion/Family/Understanding)

-- You find empty cryo stasis pods and fight husks
+- You find empty cryo stasis pods and fight mutants
-- Grant is killed by a husk
+- Grant is killed by a mutant
 - Kara is found, a Terran priest
 - Jem convinces Tara they are with the Scholar Guild.
 They were a brave two that convinced the guild they should be funded to go on an expedition to the Somnium Labyrinth for research.
 - Crystal lights - Stolen from elsewhere in the labyrinth